CELPIP Practice

 7. Misreading Instructions in Reading

 Some questions ask for “one answer” while others say “choose two.”
 Missing this detail costs easy points.
 Circle key instructions like “NOT” or “BEST” in your practice tests.
+These CELPIP reading mistakes are avoidable with careful reading.

 8. Spelling Simple Words Wrong

 Spelling errors in Writing (even common words like ‘beginning’ or ‘necessary’) lower your grammar and vocabulary score.
 Review a list of frequent spelling traps before your test.
+This is one of the most preventable CELPIP writing errors.

 9. Nervous Pauses or Filling Silence with ‘Um’

 Excessive hesitation signals lack of fluency.
 Pause briefly if needed, but avoid filler words.
 Practice recording yourself to become aware of your speech patterns.
+These CELPIP speaking errors reduce your coherence score—so train yourself to think ahead.

 10. Not Reviewing Your Writing

 Always leave 2–3 minutes to proofread.
 Check for subject-verb agreement, tense consistency, punctuation, and word count.
 A quick edit can boost your score by a full level.
+Skipping this step is one of the biggest common CELPIP mistakes in the Writing section.

 Frequently Asked Questions